-Please note the date of this conference has changed to the 29th September 2020
+Please note: due to Covid-19 and in the interests of the safety of our delegates the date of this conference has changed to the 29th January 2021.

-It will also offer delegates the essential opportunity to network with like-minded individuals, sharing knowledge, experiences and challenges.
+It will also offer delegates the essential opportunity to network with like-minded individuals, sharing knowledge, experiences and challenges, and look at best practice examples of providing outstanding quality care even under unprecedented and enormous pressures.

 - Registration and refreshments